mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/legal-notices/index.md

 HAProxy is a registered trademark in the United States and France.

-JavaScript and Oracle are trademarks or registered trademarks of the Oracle Corporation and/or its affiliates.
+JavaScript, MySQL, and Oracle are trademarks or registered trademarks of the Oracle Corporation and/or its affiliates.

 JENKINS and Debian are registered trademarks of SOFTWARE IN THE PUBLIC INTEREST, INC.